 I have written several programs that are available free of charge.
 All I ask is that if you use these for research that results in a presentation or published paper, acknowledge me.
-Macintosh programs for OS X (blue X icon) are saved as .zip files; those for pre-OS X systems (happy mac icon) are saved as binhex files, which can be opened with Stuffit Expander.
+Most of these (except for Analytic Rarefaction) are available only for macOS.
 If you have any comments or questions, please contact Steven Holland at firstname.lastname@example.org.

 This program is based on David Raup’s program for calculating the error bars on percentage or ratio data that he presented in the 1991 Analytic Paleobiology short course.
-At present, there is no readme file for this program.
-See "Raup, D.M., 1991, The future of analytical paleobiology.
+For source code on which this program is based and a justification of the approach used in calculating these error bars, see Raup, D.M., 1991, The future of analytical paleobiology.
 In N.L.
 Gilinsky and P.W.
 Signor, eds., Analytical Paleobiology, Paleontological Society Short Courses in Paleontology No. 4, p.
-207–216" for source code on which this program is based and for a justification of the approach used in calculating these error bars.
+207–216.

 This program is used to make backstripping calculations for a single section.
 The program assumes local isostasy, makes compaction corrections using the coefficients found in Sahagian and Holland (1991: Geology 19: 1209–1212), and integrates compaction corrections over the thickness of a unit, resulting in more accurate decompaction of thick units.
-Backstripping comes with instructions.

 If you need a jump-start in using R or in using multivariate methods in R, try these tutorials, which should get you up and running quickly.

-You can use BBEdit, the powerful text editor for OS X, as your editor for R, including syntax highlighting.
+You can use BBEdit, the powerful text editor for macOS, as your editor for R, including syntax highlighting.
 To specify BBEdit as your external editor, go to the R application menu, select Preferences, then choose Editor (under Source Editor).
 Click the External Editor button on the top right, then click the New editor button.
 In the dialog that appears, scroll to BBEdit and either double-click it, or click it once and click the Open button.
 When you return to the preferences panel, be sure the radio button for Application is selected, rather than the Command button.
 Close preferences.

 Now, when you create a new document in R, either from the File menu or from the toolbar, BBEdit will automatically open.
 To have BBEdit automatically launch when you double-click a .R file, and to have BBEdit have syntax coloring, you’ll need to do a couple more steps.